AUTHORS

 KUNIKO MUKŌDA (1929–1981) was a novelist, essayist, and screenwriter.
 A collection of her short stories, The Name of the Flower, was translated by Tomone Matsumoto and published by Stone Bridge Press in 1994.
 Mukōda won the Naoki Prize in 1980.
 A year later, she died in a plane crash.

 HARUKI MURAKAMI (b.
 1949) is one of the world’s best-known and best-loved novelists.
 All his major novels—including Hardboiled Wonderland and the End of the World, The Wind-Up Bird Chronicle, and 1Q84—have been translated into dozens of languages.
 “On Writing Short Stories” in vol. 7 of Monkey Business is the second half of his conversation with Motoyuki Shibata, published in vol. 9 (Summer/Fall 2016) of the Japanese MONKEY.
 An interview by Hideo Furukawa appears in vol. 1 of Monkey Business.
 His essays “The Great Cycle of Storytelling” and “So What Shall I Write About?” appear in vol. 2 and vol. 5 of Monkey Business.
 Vol. 4 of Monkey Business includes an essay by Richard Powers on Murakami’s fiction.
-“Good Stories Originate in the Caves of Antiquity,” a conversation with Mieko Kawakami, appears in vol. 1 of MONKEY, the essay “Jogging in Southern Europe” in vol. 2, the story “Creta Kano,” translated by Gitte Hansen, in vol. 3, and “The Zombie,” translated by Jeffrey Angles, in vol. 4.
+“Good Stories Originate in the Caves of Antiquity,” a conversation with Mieko Kawakami, appears in vol. 1 of MONKEY; the essay “Jogging in Southern Europe” in vol. 2; the story “Creta Kano,” translated by Gitte Hansen, in vol. 3; “The Zombie,” translated by Jeffrey Angles, in vol. 4; and “Remembering Seiji Ozawa,” translated by Ted Goossen, in vol. 5.

 N